-Table~\ref{tab:case-study} shows responses generated by LED models given different inputs for an identical query or a \texttt{P} message.
-We observe that LED(Q,F) captures that the intent of the query is asking information about ``the speed improvement of the annotation study'', and provides a multi-sentence response with mixed intents, where the first sentence in the LED(Q,F)'s response has the intent RI (see Table~\ref{tab:action_set}) as it provides information to answer the question, and the second sentence has intent GO as it asks for the proponent's opinion, heading towards an argumentative dialogue.
+For response generation, in terms of the Message-F1 metric, LED(Q, P) achieves a 14.25\% token-level F1 score, followed by the LED(Q,P,H) with a 16.14\% score.
+LED(Q,P,H) outperforms LED(Q,P), suggesting that prior exchanged messages in a dialogue can be beneficial in generating a response to an input query.
+This also shows that dialogues in our dataset are beyond a sequence of unrelated dialogue turns.
+LED(Q,F) outperforms LED(Q,P) and LED(Q,P,H) by at least three token-level F1 points.
+This score of LED(Q,F) confirms the importance of supportive facts for generating a high-quality response.

-In summary, the results on both tasks confirm the difficulty of our dataset for LED as an advanced document-grounded conversational agent.
-This difficulty motivates further research on building argumentative conversational agents on scientific papers.
-The ArgSciChat dataset is a stepping stone in this research direction.
+As a case study, we analyze responses LED generates for a query Q given different inputs.
+Table~\ref{tab:case-study} shows the query, the responses generated by the examined configurations of LED, the response generated by \e, and the supportive facts selected by \e in a dialogue.
+LED(Q,F) identifies Q's intent, which aims to ask for information about ``the speed improvement of the annotation study''.
+The model generates a response with both EXP and ARG intents.
+In particular, the first sentence in the LED(Q,F)'s response has EXP intent as it provides information to answer the question.
+The second sentence involves ARG intents as it asks for \p's opinion, heading towards an argumentative dialogue.